hust20206205/solutions/document/README.md

 <!--@Các khuôn mẫu trong thiết kế hướng miền-->

 <!-- CI/CD -->
-local nên không có CD
+http://localhost nên không có CD

 <!-- Ubiquitous Language : https://ddd-practitioners.com/home/glossary/ubiquitous-language -->
 <!-- [[Ubiquitous Language]] A language structured around the domain model and used by all team members to connect all the activities of the team with the software. -->

 <!-- Context Mapping : https://ddd-practitioners.com/context-map -->
 [[Context Map]] A representation of the [[Bounded Context]]s involved in a project and the actual relationships between them and their models.